what is ads-B ?

 how does it work?

-ADS-B requires GPS/WAAS positioning sourcing in order to function.
-That means your aircraft must be equipped with a GPS/WAAS navigation unit or your ADS-B system must have internal WAAS/GPS built into it.
+ADS-B requires a GPS/WAAS position source for operation.
+That means your aircraft must be equipped with a GPS/WAAS navigation unit or your ADS-B system must have internal GPS/WAAS.

 If you already have a GPS/WAAS navigation source in your aircraft, adding ADS-B can be simple by replacing your current transponder for one with ADS-B capability.
 Using your GPS/WAAS navigator, it sends GPS position information to your transponder which then communicates that information to ATC; giving them real-time information about your aircraft in flight.